vinyashegde/shorto_url_shorter/PrivacyPolicy.md

 ### 🖋️ Information You Provide

-When you utilize our website services, we collect data that you voluntarily provide during your interaction with our platform.
+When you utilize our extension services, we collect data that you voluntarily provide during your interaction with our platform.
 This may include information entered in forms or during registration.

 ### 📂 File Uploads

-For users of Our Website services, any files you upload to our web server are used solely for processing purposes.
+For users of Our Extension services, any files you upload to our web server are used solely for processing purposes.
 Rest assured, these files are automatically deleted within one hour, and we do not retain copies after this period.
 You maintain full ownership and rights over the files you upload, with our service assisting in their processing.

 ### 🤖 Automated Information Capture